aarajput/flutter_form_validators/README.md

 `Validators.maxLength(int maxLength, String errorMessage)` is a validator that requires the length of the field's value to be less than or equal to the provided maximum length.

 #### Example
-This code will validate TextFormField's value and show error in case of field's value is non-empty and its character's length is greater than 5.
+This code will validate TextFormField's value and show an error in case the field's value is non-empty and its character length is greater than 5.
 ```dart
   TextFormField(
     decoration: InputDecoration(